Particular/MassTransitShowcaseDemo/README.md

 ## **Azure ServiceBus**

+The showcase can also be run using ASB rather than RabbitMQ.
 Configure the access to your Azure Service Bus namespace by editing the variables in `src/asb.env`

 ```env
 CONNECTIONSTRING="Endpoint=sb://[NAMESPACE].servicebus.windows.net/;SharedAccessKeyName=[KEYNAME];SharedAccessKey=[KEY]"